 Commonwealth Home Welcomes Angel

-A wealth of line extensions and new tweaks to products greeted buyers at the 261 Fifth Ave.
+A wealth of line extensions and new tweaks to products will greet buyers at the 261 Fifth Ave.
 New York showroom of Commonwealth Home Fashions this market.

-Leading the way was Angel, a curtain style in a new plush fabric.
+Leading the way will be Angel, a curtain style in a new plush fabric.
 Angel will be offered in six colors, ready to hit the $39.99 retail price point for a single panel, said Barry Goodman, vp national accounts.

 Also fresh is The Ultimate Liner, which Goodman said tested quite well in initial prototypes and is being formally introduced this season.
 “It's an insulated blackout liner that can be used on any kind of window treatment: tabtop, pinch pleat, rod pocket, or grommet,” said Goodman.
 With easy-to-follow illustrated instructions on how to attach the liner to different panels, Ultimate Liner gives consumers the option of adding energy-saving qualities to any look they may already have at home.
 The targeted retail price is $19.99 per panel.